hpc-io/pdc/docs/readme.md

       } pdc_query_t;
       ```
     - Create a PDC query.
     - For developers, see pdc_query.c.
-The new query structure is filled.
-The constraint->value field is copied from the value argument.
+The constraint field of the new query structure is filled with the input arguments.
+Need to search for the metadata ID using object ID.
   + void PDCquery_free(pdc_query_t *query)
     - Input:
       + query: PDC query from PDCquery_create
-    - Free a query structure
+    - Free a query structure.
+    - For developers, see pdc_client_server_common.c.
+  + void PDCquery_free_all(pdc_query_t *root)
+    - Input:
+      + root: root of queries to be freed
+    - Output:
+      + error code, SUCCESS or FAIL.
+    - Free all queries from a root.
+    - For developers, see pdc_client_server_common.c.
+Recursively free left and right branches.
+  + pdc_query_t *PDCquery_and(pdc_query_t *q1, pdc_query_t *q2)
+    - Input:
+      + q1: First query
+      + q2: Second query
+    - Ouput:
+      + A new query after and operator.
+    - Perform and operator on the two queries.
+    - For developers, see pdc_query.c
 # Developers' note for PDC
   + This note is for developers.
 It helps developers to understand the code structure of PDC code as fast as possible.
   + PDC internal data structure